jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

   (b) may have specified an amount of compensation that is unreasonable; or (c) may have specified that the breach would be capable of being remedied by the payment of reasonable compensation, but without specifying the amount that the lessor considers reasonable.
 (2) None of the matters set out in subsection (1)(a) to (c) prevents a lessee from offering an amount that the lessee considers to be reasonable compensation for the breach.
-(3) For the purposes of this section and section 246(2)(b), reasonable compensation for the breach may include reimbursement of the lessor's reasonable expenses—
+(3) For the purposes of this section and section 246(2)(b), reasonable compensation for the breach may include reimbursement of the lessor’s reasonable expenses—
   (a) in giving the notice required by section 246(1)(a); and (b) in doing anything else that the lessor has reasonably done in relation to the breach.